Spinal stenosis: Prognosis

 In a study of 146 patients with lumbar spinal stenosis (mean age, 68 years, 42% women) who did not undergo surgery, followed up for 3 years, the study reported that approximately one-third of participants indicated improvement; approximately 50% reported no change in symptoms; and approximately 10% to 20% of patients condition worsened.

 Research

-A RCT is being conducted in Sweden, to compare surgery versus non-surgical treatment for lumbar spinal stenosis.
+A randomized controlled trial (RCT) is being conducted in Sweden, to compare surgery versus non-surgical treatment for lumbar spinal stenosis.